Key Milestones

 Co-Chairs:

-The 20th WC-FINC took place in August 2025 in Bangkok, Thailand.
+WC-FINC is a working-level committee of finance ministry and central bank officials of the 11 AMS.
+WC-FINC meets twice a year.
+The 21st WC-FINC took place in Panglao, Bohol, Philippines, in February 2026.
 Established in 2016, WC-FINC advances regional financial inclusion through coordinated initiatives, collaboration with relevant bodies, and sharing of experiences to support national financial inclusion strategies and programs.

 Working Committee on Financial Services Liberalisation (WC-FSL)